 Combine all the ingredients in a bowl and mix well.
 Once you’ve done as much mixing as you can with a spoon or other implement, you’ll need to use your hands to finish the process.
 The dough will be sticky.
 Once mixed, cover and set it aside somewhere relatively warm and let it rise for at least 12 hours.

 You’ll need approximately 2½ hours to complete the baking process.
 That sounds like alot of time, but it’s mostly inactive.
 So you can be doing lots of other things.
 Pre-heating the oven is a critical part of the process.

 When you’re ready to begin the baking process, first dust a surface with whole wheat flour.
 Using whole wheat flour means you’ll not need another type of flour to sprinkle into the cast iron saucepan.

 Prepare a proving basket for proofing (aka, the second rise) or use a tea towel generously sprinkled with whole wheat flour (or plain flour).

-Pour the sticky dough onto the floured surface and gently fold a few times, shaping the dough into a ball.
-With the seam side down, transfer the dough to the prepared proving basket or to the floured tea towel.
+Pour the sticky dough onto the lightly dusted surface, using the semolina, cornmeal or whole wheat flour for dusting, and gently fold a few times, shaping the dough into a ball.
+With the seam side down, transfer the dough to the prepared proving basket or to the dusted tea towel.
 If you’re using the latter method, then just grab the four corners of the tea towel and place it all back into the bowl you used for rising.
 Cover and set aside to proof until the oven is ready in 90 minutes.